madskristensen/WebPackTaskRunner/README.md

 the WebPack CLI.

 >The `--progress` switch is **not** supported in this extension
->due to Task Runner Explorers inability to handle it.
+>due to Task Runner Explorer's inability to handle it.

-All switches are toggle button that can be left on or off for as long as needed.
+All switches are toggle buttons that can be left on or off for as long as needed.

 ### Development / Production